Travelling with Tribal Tracks is a wonderful experience. They take care of everything and you don't have to worry about anything!

 Accommodation and Meals

-Overnight in hotel in Kathmandu, full board including a celebration meal.
+Overnight in Hotel Mulberry, Kathmandu (or similar) full board including a celebration meal.

 After breakfast, cram in some last minute shopping or sightseeing before departing for the airport and your flight home.